KnospeW/IQ-link-Game/README.md

 ## Mid-Semester Exam

 There will be a short mid-semester exam on Monday week 7, at 5pm.
 The exam will be electronic.
 Details will be available in week 4.

+## Engagement

+This class depends entirely on engagement from you.
+You will profit because you'll enjoy the class a great deal more, and you'll undoubtably see your engagement reflected in your final mark.
+Some students need a nudge, and in deference to them, this class has 5% of the marks attached to engagment (this comes from participation in your lab, engagement on the piazza forum and engagement in in-lecture quizes).

 ## Practicioner Cameos